 2020 SCVHFH 990 (pdf)Download

 Kristie Smith, Executive Director

 Kristie has a background in nonprofit work and communications, after spending more than 30 years in media, marketing, project development and organizational leadership.
-Her family includes five grown-up kids, the youngest is a freshman in college, and a loving and loyal dog named Maddie.
-In her free time, Kristie visits dog parks, reads historical fiction and dreams about her next garden project.
+Her family includes five grown-up kids.
+In her free time, Kristie spends as much time outdoors as she can, reads historical fiction and writes a bit.